 There is no admission fee, but donations are welcomed.

-Directions: The mill is on Stonemill Rd, where a bridge crosses the Fenton River, about 2 1/2 miles east of the University of Connecticut in Storrs (within the township of Mansfield).
+Directions: The Grist Mill is on Stonemill Road, where a bridge crosses the Fenton River, about 2 1/2 miles east of the University of Connecticut in Storrs (within the township of Mansfield).
 Google Maps Plus Code: RQ6H+4X Storrs, Mansfield, CT